Nodir-any/angularProject-web/README.md

-# Create new Angular project in this flder
+# Create new Angular project in this folder
 <code>ng new ..</code>

 # FirstApp